SuuperW/NSMB_RNG/README.txt

  2) Load NSMB and look at the first few tiles.
 Do this several times with the same date and time.
 Find a sequence that is relatively common, and take a picture of that sequence.
 --- Main / GUI version ---
  4) Enter the date and time that the RNG seed was calculated.
  3) Choose your system type in the drop-down menu.
-(Note: WiiU VC is not supported and will not work.
-If you have any way of installing custom ROMs on a WiiU VC please contact me.)
+(Note: It is not possible to manipulate RNG via date/time on WiiU VC, so only DS-like systems are supported.)
  5) Enter the first 7 tiles, according to the tiles.png file.
   A) If these match a known magic for your system, the text beneath the tiles will say so.
   B) If not, you will have to also enter 11 tiles for the second row and wait for NSMB_RNG to calculate a magic.